pagekit/docs/developer-guides/themes.md

 The `js/site-theme.js` contains a Vue component which renders the interface and takes care of storing of the theme settings.

-**Note**: Although it's possible to do all of this in a single JS file and have the markup be represented in a string, best practice is to actually create `*.vue` files with your Vue component.
+**Note** Although it's possible to do all of this in a single JS file and have the markup represented in a string, the best practice is to actually create `*.vue` files with your Vue component.
 Examples can be found in the `app/components` folder of the default _One_ theme.

 ```js
 window.Site.components['site-theme'] = {